Galaxiplan/Galaxiplan/README.md

+> Text that is a quote

-- Hey There!👋
+Hey There!👋

-- I’m Ali Zander R.
+I’m Ali Zander Ramon

 <!---
 Galaxiplan/Galaxiplan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.